The Orange County Waste Reduction, Reuse and Recycling (3-R) Fee

 1. Introduction: The Cost of Recycling in Orange County

 The Orange County Solid Waste Management Department is responsible for all public recycling efforts in Orange County, including those that serve the Towns of Carrboro, Chapel Hill, and Hillsborough plus the services for residents of unincorporated Orange County.
-The 3-R Fee (waste reduction, reuse and recycling fee) provides the majority of the funds used by Orange County to pay for the costs of the recycling programs and support services.
-For fiscal year FY 13-14 the $1.75 million in costs of providing curbside and apartment recycling will be met from reserves.
+The 3-R Fee (waste reduction, reuse and recycling fee) provided the majority of the funds used by Orange County to pay for the costs of the recycling programs and support services.
+For fiscal year FY 13-14 the $1.75 million in costs of providing curbside and apartment recycling will be met from Solid Waste Department landfill reserve funds.
 The remaining funds come from revenue from the sales of recyclable materials plus a subsidy from the Solid Waste enterprise fund reserves.
-Those funds were formerly paid from landfill tip-fee revenue but that source of funding is gone with closure of the Solid Waste Landfill.
+Those funds were formerly paid from landfill tip-fee revenue but that source of funding is gone with closure of the Solid Waste Landfill in July 2013.

 2. Must I pay the fee if I don't recycle?